Inherited Artwork Value

 Keeping the art

-Keep pieces with strong sentimental value, family history, or that fit your taste—even if resale value is modest.
+Keep pieces with strong sentimental value, family significance, or that fit your personal taste — even if resale value is modest.
+If you're keeping valuable works, consider proper storage, framing, and environmental conditions to preserve them long-term.

 Selling the art

-Sell when the piece has market value, no one wants it, or proceeds should be shared.
-Options: auctions, consignment galleries, private sales, online platforms.
+Sell when the piece has real market value, no family member wants it, or proceeds should be shared among heirs.
+Options include auction houses, consignment galleries, private sales, and online platforms — each suited to different price ranges.
+See our sell my artwork guide for details.

 Insuring the art